-Elite athletes.
-Although anyone can experience exercise-induced bronchoconstriction, it's more common in high-level athletes.
+- Elite athletes.
+Although anyone can have exercise-induced bronchoconstriction, it's more common in high-level athletes.

-Factors that may increase the risk of the condition or act as triggers include:
+Factors that can increase the risk of the condition or act as triggers include:

-In addition to asking questions about your symptoms, your doctor will conduct a medical exam.
-Doctors typically order tests to assess your lung function and rule out other conditions that may be causing your symptoms.
+Your doctor will conduct a medical exam and order tests to assess your lung function and rule out other conditions that can cause your symptoms.